Skip to main content

 • Guidance to the contractor on action to be taken on any subawards; and

-• Other suggestions to the contractor for minimizing costs.
+• Other suggestions for the contractor to minimize costs.

-• Promptly after issuing the stop-work order, the contracting officer should discuss the stop-work order with the contractor and modify the order, if necessary, in light of the discussion.
+• Promptly after issuing the stop-work order, the contracting officer should discuss it with the contractor and, if necessary, modify the order based on the discussion.

 • As soon as feasible after a stop-work order is issued, but before its expiration, the contracting officer shall take appropriate action to